awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 You can query data from an Aurora PostgreSQL DB cluster and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Aurora PostgreSQL provides\.
 The upload to S3 uses server\-side encryption by default\.

-**Note**
-To export data to Amazon S3 from Aurora PostgreSQL, your database must be running one of the following PostgreSQL engine versions:
-10\.14 or higher
-11\.9 or higher
-12\.4 or higher

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

 **Note**